patelayush/Mini-Challenges/Events-Lineup-List/README.md

 A modern and sleek Android application built with Jetpack Compose that displays a lineup for an event.
 The app features a clean, single-screen UI with custom typography and a clear information hierarchy, making it easy for users to see who is performing, when, and on what stage.

-*(Suggestion: Take a screenshot of your running app and add it here for a great visual introduction!
-You can link it from your project's `docs` folder or an image hosting service.)*

 ## 🚀 Features

 *   **Dynamic Event List**: Displays a list of event lineup items, each with artist, time, and stage information.